jacg/liquidata/typedflow.md

 # Thoughts on design and implementation in terms of types and operators

+## Change of emphasis

+After having implemented some of the ideas described in the next section, I have come to the conclusion that the operators are more trouble than they are worth.
+Other approaches are likely to be more fruitful.
+Above all, the surface syntax is not what matters: the structure of the implementation is more important.

+Here are the ideas that I now think are the most important:

++ The `source`, `pipe`, `sink` and `ready` types, and maybe some more.
+They should help with earlier error detection and making error messages more informative.

++ Making true reusable callables, with the value store / internal namespace.

++ Decouple namespace manipulation from specific components.
+This is the one that seems most difficult to me at the moment.

++ Implicit conversion of functions into maps, lightweight syntax for filters and reduces.

+  No need to say `map` explicitly: if it's a function, and you're putting it into a pipe, of course you're going to use it to map!
+The old framework did this for strings: we should apply this idea of implicitly converting items in the pipe specification to their most common use, more widely.
+Another obvious choice is: any tuple is a branch, but see below.

+  Well, you might want to use it as a filter, rather than a map.
+So this next most common case should have a very lightweight syntax.
+Maybe wrap it in `[]` or `{}`?
+But maybe we can find better use for these.

+  A function might also be used to reduce, so let's make that as lightweight as possible.
+Maybe whichever brackets weren't used for filter? `[]` might be better, because they preserve order, so `[fn]` might be `reduce(fn)` and `[fn, val]` could be `reduce(fn, initial=val)`.

++ Implicitly convert tuples to branches.
+The trouble is one-item-tuples, which need the trailing comma, which is so easy to forget or overlook.
+Could provide some named to make reading this easier, but when writing it's just as easy to forget to turn `(sink)` into `branch(sink)` as into `(sink,)`.
+This problem would be avoided by using `[]` for branches, in which case it can't be used for filter or reduce.

+## Original ideas, many of which will be abandoned

 + Introduce 4 primary types: `source`, `pipe`, `sink` and `ready`.

 + Think of `-` as a line connecting two elements in a network: forget all